LuminousMonkey/monkey-blog/resources/posts/2014-09-01-activation-records.md

 It's interesting to see the development of programming languages over time, in particular to see how programming languages influenced the development of the underlying hardware.
 I'm currently studying programming languages at Uni, and the majority of the course is the study of past programming languages.
 We've started off with Pseudo-codes (very early assembly type language), and progressed from there.
 FORTRAN, ALGOL, Pascal, and some other languages mentioned off-hand.

-It's interesting to note that early computers didn't have the concept of the stack, that wonderful little memory space that the processor can use for keeping track of where it's been, and what it's doing (in the context of the current running process).
+It's interesting to note that early computers didn't have the concept of the stack, that wonderful little memory space that the processor can use for keeping track of where it's been, and what it's doing (in the context of the current running function).
 The concept of the stack came about as the result of programming languages.
 In particular, the block structure of ALGOL called for the tracking of both static and dynamic "activation records".
 Best I can figure out is that this is what's known as the [call stack](http://en.wikipedia.org/wiki/Call_stack).

-But, I'm just not quite sure.
+But, I'm just not quite sure how exactly these static and dynamic activation records are supposed to work.
 In particular the idea of traversing the stack to go and find variables that are outside the scope of the current block.
 I know that global variables cover this, but, as far as I'm aware, the direct address of the global variable is used.
-So, to help with my understanding, I wrote a [contrived C program](https://gist.github.com/LuminousMonkey/eb47b9b1f283d1d8838b) and would go through the assembly code that resulted.
+So, to help with my understanding, I wrote a [contrived C program](https://gist.github.com/LuminousMonkey/eb47b9b1f283d1d8838b) and went go through the assembly code that resulted.

 I compiled with GCC on an Arch Linux install, with 64bit compilation.
 Just using -S to generate the [assembly in AT&T syntax](https://gist.github.com/LuminousMonkey/d2ecacc615cb798a8f16). (operator source destination)